-Essentially, Mirrorwing Dragon just becomes a second Zada, except that Mirrorwing isn't open to targeted removal in the way that Zada is, which is pretty nifty.
+Essentially, Mirrorwing Dragon just becomes a second copy of Zada.
+The big difference is that Mirrorwing isn't open to targeted removal in the way that Zada is, which is pretty nifty.
 People don't usually want to wipe out their entire creature lineup to deal with a non-Commander.
-It's a really good fit alongside Zada and can help you win the game without Zada in play.
+It's a really good fit alongside Zada and it can help you win the game without Zada in play.

 Unfortunately, there is no infinite combo between Zada and Mirrorwing Dragon targeting each other infinitely.
 This is because their abilities only occur when the spell is actually cast, and not copied.
-Just wanted to get that out of the way. :)

 There isn't really a great fit between Mirrorwing's ability and Scion Dragon Tribal decks.
 The only real advantage to including Mirrorwing Dragon in a Scion deck is that he's a bit tricky to kill.
-Being able to put Mirrorwing in the graveyard at instant speed to make your opponent's targeted removal backfire is a cute trick, though.
+Being able to put Mirrorwing Dragon in the graveyard at instant speed to make your opponent's targeted removal backfire is a cute trick, though.
 I'd include Mirrorwing just for this corner case scenario, honestly.

 Unfortunately, the copies of spells that Mirrorwing Dragon creates do not trigger Prowess.
 However, this doesn't mean that Mirrorwing Dragon isn't excellent alongside the ultimate Prowess Commander, Shu Yun, the Silent Tempest.
 In fact, Mirrorwing is a great companion to not only Shu Yun himself, but his companion creatures such as Monastery Mentor (and his Monk Tokens), Talrand, Sky Summoner (and his Bird Tokens), and Young Pyromancer (and his Elemental Tokens).

 Another great place for Mirrorwing Dragon is EDH is in Atarka, World Render decks.
-It's a solid inclusion in there as some builds of Atarka cast pump spells like Stonewood Invocation, which gives a creature +5/+5 and hexproof until end of turn.
+It's a solid inclusion in some builds of Atarka that cast pump spells like Stonewood Invocation, which gives a creature +5/+5 and hexproof until end of turn.
 If your Dragons are already getting double strike from Atarka's ability, chances are you're very close to winning the game.
 Become Immense is particularly nasty with Mirrorwing, also.
 Plus, casting Hunter's Insight on Mirrorwing while you have a few other Dragons out means you'll be drawing a nice amount of cards.

-As time goes on, Mirrorwing Dragon will probably find its way into far more EDH decks.
+As time goes on, Mirrorwing Dragon will probably find its way into even more EDH decks.
 It makes for a powerful complementary piece to "go wide" strategies complemented by powerful targeted instants and sorceries.
 While it may never make waves in Standard or Modern, it will definitely be a Dragon to watch out for in EDH for years to come.